 3. Ken Jeong

 Ken Jeong dreamed of being on stage since he was little kid.
-He spent his nights as a teen up late listening to comedy albums of stars like Jim Carrey and Bill Cosby.
+He spent his nights as a teen listening to comedy albums of stars like Jim Carrey and Bill Cosby.
 His parents, however, were mortified to hear about his dreams of stardom and pushed him to pursue a more stable career in medicine.
 So Ken Jeong followed his parent’s dream instead of his own and went to med school.
-He obtained his bachelors in Pre-Med Studies at Duke University 77 in 1990 and his medical degree from the University of North Carolina-Chapel Hill 73 in 1995.
+He obtained his bachelor’s in Pre-Med Studies at Duke University 77 in 1990 and his medical degree from the University of North Carolina-Chapel Hill 73 in 1995.

 Jeong never truly gave up his dream though.
 While in med school he began doing stand up and taking acting classes at night.
-While training for his residency in internal medicine in New Orleans, Ken won the “Big Easy Laff-Off”, a local New Orleans comedy competition that was judged by late NBC president Brandon Tartikoff and Improv comedy club founder Budd Friedman, who both encouraged Ken to move to L.A to pursue comedy and acting.
-Shortly thereafter, Ken Jeong moved to L.A working as a full-time physician and did stand up and acting auditions at night.
+While training for his residency in internal medicine in New Orleans, Ken won the “Big Easy Laff-Off”, a local New Orleans comedy competition that was judged by late NBC president Brandon Tartikoff and Improv comedy club founder Budd Friedman, who both encouraged Ken to move to L.A. to pursue comedy and acting.
+Shortly thereafter, Ken Jeong moved to L.A., working as a full-time physician and doing stand up and acting auditions at night.
 He was a doctor by day and comedian by night.
 He tried to keep his nighttime activities a secret until patients began recognizing him from his television spot on BET COMIC VIEW.
 Eventually, Ken was forced to chose one career path over the other when he received a part in the Judd Apatow movie Knocked Up.
 The movie launched Ken’s acting career to the next level and would get him a role in the very successful Hangover franchise.
 Despite all this success, Ken was still afraid to commit to acting.
-The doubt and fear that his parents had given him about seriously pursuing acting had become deeply ingrained in him.
+The doubts and fears that his parents had given him about seriously pursuing acting were deeply ingrained in him.
 Jeong’s wife, who is also a doctor, eventually convinced him to quit medicine and commit fully to acting.

 2. Hill Harper

 Hill Harper is best known for his role in the hit series CSI: NY as Dr. Stephen Hawkes.
-What is not known about Hill is that he has three Ivy League degrees.
-Hill graduated Magna Cum Laude from Brown University 80 with a BA degree in 1988.
+What is not well known about Hill is that he has three Ivy League degrees.
+Hill graduated Magna Cum Laude from Brown University 80 with a B.A. degree in 1988.
 He went on to graduate with a Juris Doctor Degree (Cum Laude) from Harvard University 87 followed by a Master’s in Public Administration degree from the John F.Kennedy School Of Government.
 During his time at Harvard 87 Hill was a full-time member of the Boston’s Black Folks Theater Company, one of the oldest and most acclaimed black theater groups in the country.
 While also at Harper met and befriended the 44th president of the United States, Barack Obama.
-He served on Obama’s campaign and canvased to help him to get elected.
+He served on Obama’s campaign and canvased to help him get elected.

 1. Mayim Bialik